ADMINISTRATION:

 The Chief

-A surprisingly green and pleasant haven in which it's easy to
+surprisingly green and pleasant haven in which it's easy to forget

-Water Park.
-Water Parks have bar and refreshment facilities,
+Park.
+Water Parks have bar and refreshment facilities, as well

 See also: Sale Water Park